commfish/BSAI_crab_assessments/README.md

 # BSAI_crab_assessments
-Bering Sea Aleutian Island crab assessments performed by ADF&amp;G staff:  currently only SMBKC and PIGKC
+Bering Sea Aleutian Island crab assessments performed by ADF&amp;G staff.
+As of March 2020 the following stock assessments are here:
+SMBKC
+PIGKC

-Goal would be for all BSAI_crab_asessments that use GMACS to live here on github ** currently only SMBKC ** 18-07-2019
+Goal would be for all BSAI_crab_asessments that use GMACS to live here on github

 # GMACS - read first!